fuzzygroup/blog/_posts/2016-10-13-aws-tutorial-16-ssh-failures-take-4-time-to-write-some-monitoring-code.md

     Success!
 The box ficrawler8 is still alive and has been for: 9300 seconds!!!
     Success!
 The box ficrawler9 is still alive and has been for: 9300 seconds!!!
     Success!
 The box ficrawler10 is still alive and has been for: 9300 seconds!!!

+## Postscript 2

+I had wanted to make this work with Twilio for alerting but I just ran out of time.
+If anyone needs help with that reach out to me and I'll get it in.
+Its not hard and Twilio is an awesome, awesome company to work with.

+## Postscript 3

+I just realized that I think the Twilio credentials are in the git repo.
+Sigh.
+I turned on 2 factor authentication so that should prevent them from getting used by someone other than me.

 ## License